A gaseous RICH detector for SiD or ILD: Resolution contributions to the Cherenkov angle measurement

 \section{Resolution contributions to the Cherenkov angle measurement}

 In this section, we will discuss the various contributions to the Cherenkov angle resolution.
 There are contributions per single photon, which get divided by $\sqrt{N_\textrm{pe}}$.
-Examples of such contributions are the chromatic, pixel, and smearing/focusing errors, and their total contribution is given by their quadrature sum:
+Examples of such contributions are the chromatic, pixel, and smearing/focusing errors, and their total contribution is given by their sum in quadrature:

 In addition, there are overall errors, which do not get reduced by $\sqrt{N_\textrm{pe}}$.
 Examples include the tracking error and other contributions from correlated terms such as alignment, multiple scattering, hit ambiguities, background hits from random sources, hits from other tracks, SiPM noise hits, and cross talk.
-The total Cherenkov error per track is then given by:
+The total Cherenkov error per track in the general case is given by:

 To reach $\pi$/$K$ separation at the $\sim$3$\sigma$ level, it is necessary to keep $\sigma_{\theta_c}/\textrm{track}$ at a level of \unit[$\leq 0.3$]{mrad}.
 This is not a trivial task, as it requires an exceptional tracking angular resolution in the range of \unit[0.1--0.2]{mrad} as well as keeping all systematic errors below \unit[$\sim$0.2]{mrad}.